 In 2009, a minor supplement to the 2007 and 2008 versions was approved that extended the codes for friction ridge images to include multiple finger capture.

-In November, 2011 a new version of the standard was approved.
-This version is focused on the content of the transmission, with encoding rules handled as annexes.
-Thus, there is no need for separate versions of the standard as was the case for 2007 (Traditional format) and 2008 (NIEM-conformant XML).
-The 2011 version of the standard also includes additional modalities (DNA and plantar) as well as the extended feature set (EFS) for Type-9 record; forensic image markups for face and iris; new metadata fields such as geoposition of sample collection; biometric data hashing; an information assurance record; associated context record; original source record and data handling logs; images of all body parts in the Type-10 record and more.
-Current plans are to extend the standard to include records types for voice recognition and dental forensics / bitemark analysis as well as an annex for conformity assessment.
+In November 2011 a new version of the standard was approved.
+This version focused on the content of the transmission, with encoding rules handled as annexes.
+Thus, there was no need for separate versions of the standard as was the case for 2007 (Traditional format) and 2008 (NIEM-conformant XML).
+The 2011 version of the standard also included additional modalities (DNA and plantar) as well as the extended feature set (EFS) for Type-9 record; forensic image markups for face and iris; new metadata fields such as geoposition of sample collection; biometric data hashing; an information assurance record; associated context record; original source record and data handling logs; images of all body parts in the Type-10 record and more.
+In 2013, the standard was updated to ANSI/NIST-ITL 1-2011:Update 2013.
+The Forensic Dental and the Forensic and Investigatory Voice Supplements were approved.
+In 2015, the standard was updated to ANSI/NIST-ITL 1-2011:Update 2015.

-Ansi/NIST-ITL 1-2011 Update: 2013
+ANSI/NIST-ITL 1-2011 Update: 2013

 ANSI/NIST-ITL 1-2011